syadav48/NextEdge/my-app/README.md

 For client-side navigation, next.js gives us the <Link> component

 The <Link> component is a react component that extends the HTML <a> element and its the primary way to navigate between routwes in Next Js.

+# Active Link
+giving a different look and style to actives link. usePathName hook to be used to check active-link, and it works only in client component. (use client) refer auth folder/ layout file to get this concept